kimiakhs/muscle-activation-opensim-semg/README.md

 Multiply muscle forces by 2:
 1. Open ModifyModel.m.
 2. Change modelFile to match your scaled model file path.
-3. (you can change 2 to other numbers based on your application or change the name).
+3. (you can change 2 to other numbers based on your application).
 4. Run the script.

 Create reserved actuator: